-- Had a Fundraiser party and collected donations over the web for entire budget - Shot on the road spanning over 1,400 miles with four people and two vehicles. - Used Canon XLH-1 - Used Brian's childhood home, photos and parents - Used, with permission, another film's set while they were setting up to shoot two scenes at the Union Station in Ogden - Lost an entire day of shooting to a snow storm that closed I80 in Nebraska for over 24 hours. - Selected songs from Pepe Deluxe's 2003 album, Beatitude used, with permission, as film's soundtrack.
+- Funded entirely by DVD presales, a fundraiser party and donations collected over the web. - Shot between Milwaukee, Wisconsin and Ogden, Utah over twelve days, 1400 miles, with four people and two vehicles. - Photographed in HDV on Canon XL-H1. - Used Brian's childhood home, photos and parents. - Used, with permission, another film's set (while they were setting up to shoot their scene) to shoot two scenes at the Union Station in Ogden. - Lost an entire day of shooting to a snowstorm that closed I-80 in Nebraska for over 24 hours. - Selected songs from Pepe Deluxe's 2003 album, Beatitude used, with permission, as film's soundtrack.